 #5: Donate the rest of your candy stash.

 Instead of throwing the candy away, check with some local dentists to see if they have a collection program for sending candy to overseas soldiers.
-Talk with local schools and nursing homes to see if they take candy donations.
-Or call your local Ronald McDonald House to see what their policies are about unopened candy donations.
+Or, talk with local schools and nursing homes to see if they take unopened candy donations.